2 4 0 T U R B O . C O M

 <<< Here's an illustration of a Type 1 terminal and how the above pick will depress the hook (or spur) to allow the terminal to be released.

-If you want to invest in a better tool, this Rennsteig tool shown in the Type 2 section BELOW also works very well to release this terminal.
+If you want to invest in a better tool, this Rennsteig tool shown in the Type 2 section BELOW also works pretty well to release this terminal.

 The Terminals below are TYPE 2 EFI Terminals (Later type).